-Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 STP reports there have been some reductions in malaria interventions including active case detection due to the COVID-19 pandemic.
-The country has also faced RDT stock outs but a stock delivery is expected in mid-July.
-The IRS is planned for Q4 2020.
-Targeted IRS is ongoing in some zones with increases in cases
+Objective Action Item Suggested completion timeframe Progress Comments - key activities/accomplishments since last quarterly report Impact Ensure that malaria services including case management and vector control are sustained and implemented whilst using COVID-19 sensitive guidelines during the pandemic Q4 2020 STP reports there have been some reductions in malaria interventions including active case detection due to the COVID- 19 pandemic.
+The country also faced RDT stock outs but now has sufficient stocks of both ACTs and RDTs.
+The IRS was carried out as planned in Q4 2020.
+Targeted IRS was also carried out in some zones to address increases in cases